 Fee Range: E

-In 2001, Steve teamed with a schoolmate to launch his second start-up, PIPE Networks.
+In 2001, Steve teamed with a schoolmate to launch his second start-up, PIPE Networks, a provider of wholesale telecoms infrastructure that was listed on the ASX in 2005.
 Eight years later they sold it to the TPG Group for $373 million.

 Steve spent a year working with Google in California in 2008, leading a project to deliver high-speed telecommunications systems across North America.

-Steve is married and the proud father of 3 year old daughter and is a keen private pilot and recreational fisherman.
+Steve is married and the proud father of three daughters.
+He is a keen private pilot and recreational fisherman.